Community Compost is OPEN!

 Step 1: Store your accepted food scraps indoors (we recommend using a 5-gallon bucket).
-In 2020 no yard trimmings (grass, leaves, small branches) will be accepted at the community compost drop-off sites.
-Yard trimmings are accepted in the Curbside Organics (pink cart) program.
+In 2022 no yard trimmings (grass, leaves, small branches, weeds) will be accepted at the community compost drop-off sites.
+Yard waste is accepted in the

 You may store food scraps in any compostable bag that meets ASTM D6400 standards.
 These include:

-Step 2: Drop-off up to two 5-gallon buckets of food scraps at a time of your convenience to either the Anchorage Regional Landfill (15500 Eagle River Loop Road) or the Central Transfer Station (54th and Juneau).
-Open Monday - Saturday 8am to 5pm.
+Step 2: Drop-off up to two 5-gallon buckets of food scraps at your convenience to the Central Transfer Station (54th and Juneau).

 Free finished compost pickup will no longer be available in 2022 as SWS works to make the program more economical.
 To support our compost program, sign up for curbside service today.